Kelvin Harrison Jr.

 Kelvin Harrison Jr. (born July 23, 1994) is an American actor.
 He is the recipient of such accolades as a Screen Actors Guild Award and nominations for a British Academy Film Award, Gotham Award, an Independent Spirit Award.

 He began his career with small roles in the 2013 films Ender's Game and 12 Years a Slave.
 His breakthrough performance came as Travis in the 2017 horror film It Comes at Night, and in 2019 he gained wider recognition for his work in Luce and Waves.
 He then appeared in films such as The High Note (2020), The Trial of the Chicago 7 (2020), Cyrano (2021) and Elvis (2022).
+He plays the starring role in the 2022 film Chevalier.

 Early life and education

-Harrison was born in New Orleans, Louisiana, to musicians Shirlita and Kelvin Harrison.
+Harrison was born on July 23, 1994, in New Orleans, Louisiana, to musicians Shirlita and Kelvin Harrison.
 He grew up in the Garden District and later moved to The Westbank.
 He studied studio engineering and marketing, before moving to Los Angeles, California to pursue acting, where he began taking acting classes.
 He is also a skilled musician, mainly playing jazz and gospel on the piano, trumpet, as well as singing.
 His father was trained by Ellis Marsalis and grew up with Harry Connick Jr. Harrison studied under Jason Marsalis, recorded with Delfeayo Marsalis, and met Wynton Marsalis.